-1. COUNSELING EXPERIENCE

-A total of 100 hours of counseling experience (indirect and direct hours) at a site (CACREP 3.
+- 1. PARTICIPATION includes attendance and quality of engagement for the below activities. - a.
+COUNSELING EXPERIENCE A total of 100 hours of counseling experience (indirect and direct hours) at a site (CACREP 3.
 F).
 Forty clock hours of your time must be spent in direct face-to-face service with your clients (CACREP 3.G).
-The remaining sixty hours can be obtained through indirect service, including but not limited to preparing for sessions, writing case notes, attending site meetings, case consultations, observing a sessions, and scheduling appointments.
-This is the meat and potatoes of practicum!
+The remaining sixty hours can be obtained through indirect service, including but not limited to preparing for sessions, writing case notes, attending site meetings, case consultations, observing sessions, and scheduling appointments.
+It is okay to